Automate Your Email Marketing and Sender Reputation Monitoring

 Shared IP addresses that email service providers use to send emails for their clients are beyond your control, but dedicated IP addresses are definitely subject to monitoring.
 Blacklists can influence email placement, and it’s important to keep the IP clean.
 Automated IP address checking against blacklists is what you should think of if you have a dedicated IP for email marketing.

 At GlockApps, IP reputation monitors check the IP address(es) against the most popular public blacklists.
 If an IP is listed, you receive the links to request the IP removal.
 And you can receive instant alerts via email, Slack, or Telegram in case a blacklisting issue happens.

 GlockApps IP Reputation Monitor Report

-Not only does automation in email marketing help senders grow and manage their subscribers’ lists and email campaigns more efficiently, but it also allows monitoring of the domain configuration and IP address.
+Not only does automation in email marketing help senders grow their email list and manage their subscribers’ lists and email campaigns more efficiently, but it also allows monitoring of the domain configuration and IP address.
 With the right automated monitoring tools, you can ensure that your sending infrastructure is set up correctly, be notified when a breach issue happens, and fix it before it starts harming your reputation and deliverability.

 You can create a free GlockApps account right now and get all the help with our support team, guides, and in-depth analytics.

 With GlockApps free account you’ll get: